walbourn/contentexporter/DirectXMesh/ReadMe.txt

 * The VS 2017 projects make use of /permissive- for improved C++ standard conformance.
 Use of a Windows 10 SDK prior to the Fall Creators Update (16299) or an Xbox One XDK prior to June 2017 QFE 4 may result in failures due to problems with the system headers.
-You can work around these by deleting /permissive- from the project files which is found in the <AdditionalOptions> element.
+You can work around these by disabling this switch in the project files which is found in the <ConformanceMode> or <AdditionalOptions> elements.

 ---------------
 RELEASE HISTORY
 ---------------

+May 31, 2018
+    VS 2017 updated for Windows 10 April 2018 Update SDK (17134)

 May 11, 2018
     Updated for VS 2017 15.7 update warnings